clarinsi/megahr-crossling/README.md

 }
 ```

 Each of the files contains (word, concreteness prediction, imageability prediction) triples, one per line, with tab-separated values.
-Both variables were defined in the initial MEGAHR resource on a Likert scale 1--5.
+Both variables were defined in the initial MEGAHR resource on a Likert scale from 1 to 5.
 The predictions, however, can surpass the limits of this scale.

-For each language there are three files generated, ```megahr.[lang_code]```, a frequency-sorted file, ```megahr.[lang_code].sort.c```, a concreteness-sorted file, and ```megahr.[lang_code].sort.i```, an imageability-sorted file.
+For each language there are three files generated, ```megahr.[lang_code]```, a file sorted by decreasing word frequency, ```megahr.[lang_code].sort.c```, a file sorted by concretenss predictions, and ```megahr.[lang_code].sort.i```, a file sorted by imageability predictions.